 - Makes a List of what holiday events and traditions are important to you.

 There will be a lot of opportunities over the next two months to make very special and enjoyable memories for you and your family.
 Try and plan ahead so your Christmas Eve party does not become a family feud.
-Make a list of the important dates and times that you want to focus on so you have an idea what is worth fighting over.
-Some families have large gathering on Christmas Eve or a big Christmas Dinner.
+Make a list of the important dates and times that you want to focus on so you have an idea of what is worth fighting over.
+Some families have a large gathering on Christmas Eve or a big Christmas Dinner.
 If you have young children, Christmas morning might be your hold card.

 - Approach your Partner First